kebasaa/Parrot-Sequoia-access/README.md

 adb shell
 ```

-You are now root on the Sequoia with full write permissions on the built-in Sequoia shell (Ash)
+You are now root on the Sequoia with full write permissions on the built-in Sequoia shell (Ash).
 You can now change the root password, which will give you SSH access:

 ```bash
 passwd
 ```

-Then, in a new shell, through wifi:
+Then, in a new shell, through connect through SSH:

 ```bash
 ssh -o HostKeyAlgorithms=+ssh-rsa root@192.168.47.1
 ```